 Phishing describes an attempt to get you to unknowingly disclose personal information such as credit card details, banking information, usernames and passwords.

 The party trying to gather your information will try to hook you by sending you an email and asking you to click on a link.

-The email will look like it’s come from a valid source, such as your bank or credit card company, and often some of the links will direct you to the actual website, making the email seem authentic.
+The email will look like it’s come from a valid source, such as your bank and credit card company, and often some of the links will direct you to the actual website, making the email seem authentic.

 The email will usually say there’s something wrong with your account, or that there has been a fraudulent attempt to log into your account, or it could be confirming a transaction that never happened.

 Often you get these emails from companies where you don’t actually have an account.